reputage/didery/docs/api/public_api/public_api.md

 ```

 # Delete Rotation History (DELETE)
 To comply with GDPR a delete history option is provided.
-In order to prevent bad actors from deleting the database a signature using the current signing key pair is required to delete the history.
-Each request must include the histories did in the body.
+In order to prevent unauthorized deletion a signature using
+the current signing key pair is required to delete the history.
+In order to function with Didery's multiple operating
+modes the original public key of the target history must be included in the body of the request.

+Sending a DELETE request will delete both the current rotation and a DID's entire rotation history.

-__id__ - [string] decentralized identifier [(DID)](https://w3c-ccg.github.io/did-spec/) *Required*
+__vk__ - [string] The first public key associated with a rotation history *Required*

 ##### Request
 ```